Wwwzff/Twitter-Pics-Description/README.md

 # MiniProject3
 This branch uses mysql and mongoDB to store information everytime users run the twitter API script.
 Slight changes are applied to the twitter api parts.
+* Codes tested on Windows10.
-* module pymysql and pymongo are needed for running the code
+* Module pymysql and pymongo are needed for running the code.
 ## MySQL Database structures
 The table are created using commands below:
 ```